 3. Hearing ASL interpreter to English speaker

-Now that you know a bit more about the role of Certified Deaf Interpreters, download our whitepaper for tips on treating Deaf patients in a healthcare setting.
+Now that you know a bit more about the role of Certified Deaf Interpreters in providing Deaf interpretation, download our whitepaper for tips on treating Deaf patients in a healthcare setting.